Global-Chem/global-chem/paper.md

 A total collection of 2560 IUPAC/Preferred Name/Acronym to SMILES/SMARTS was collected (with redundacy) across 22 objects in an organized fashion by subject.
 The code was refactored extensively to allow for ease of object addition according to subject and functionality.
-`Common Regex Patterns` was omitted from the test because it's not a functional group but rather a substring pattern to extrapolate tripos `mol2` file information.
+`Common Regex Patterns` was omitted from the test because it's not a functional group but rather a substring pattern to extrapolate Tripos `mol2` file information.

 ## Results